Guess who just backpacked all 20 miles to the highly coveted Havasupai Falls and back without ever having done the lottery for permits? Me.

 Enjoy your hike and soak in all the views!

 If you cannot train and get your ass into gear to do this hike, maybe you shouldn’t be doing it at all.
+Sorry not sorry.
 The beauty of the trail and falls is the struggle to get there and be able to say: I backpacked 20 miles, carrying my own gear, to see these gorgeous, isolated falls.